-At least ten of the fighters identified in the dataset belong to the ethnic Albanian diaspora in Western Europe and possibly had dual nationality, specifically five from the ethnic Albanian diaspora originating from Macedonia, and five from the ethnic Albanian diaspora originating from Kosovo.
-Their last reported residences were in Germany, Sweden, Norway, Austria, and Switzerland.
-Other fighters or would-be fighters arrested before they could travel to Syria or Iraq are known to have resided at some point in the United Kingdom, Belgium, Spain, Greece, Italy, Saudi Arabia, Turkey, Egypt, and Syria.
+At least ten of the fighters identified in the dataset belong to the ethnic Albanian diaspora in Western Europe and possibly had dual nationality, specifically five originating from Macedonia, and five originating from Kosovo.
+Their last reported residences were in Germany, Sweden, Norway, and Switzerland.
+Austria, fighters or would-be fighters arrested before they could travel to Syria or Iraq are known to have resided at some point in the United Kingdom, Belgium, Spain, Greece, Italy, Saudi Arabia, Turkey, and Egypt.

 Two main clusters of fighters that stand out are those with previous military experience (14) and those with previous formal religious training (ten).
 At least 14 of the fighters from the dataset have previous guerilla warfare experience or formal military training.
-There were ten KLA and/or National Liberation Army veterans from the armed conflicts in

-Kosovo and Macedonia in late 1990s and the beginning of 2000s and four former Albanian Army Commandos in the data set.38 Media reports suggest they traveled to the conflict zone in groups and that the number of KLA veterans who have already fought in Syria may be even higher.
-One press article from mid-2013 quotes a KLA veteran as stating that he was planning to join the war in Syria "with about a dozen war comrades, experts in different weaponry."39
+There were ten KLA and/or National Liberation Army veterans from the armed conflicts in Kosovo and Macedonia in late 1990s and the beginning of 2000s and four former Albanian Army Commandos in the data set.38 Media reports suggest they traveled to the conflict zone in groups and that the number of KLA veterans who have already fought in Syria may be even higher.
+One press article from mid-2013 quotes a KLA veteran as stating that he was planning to join the war in Syria "with about a dozen war comrades."
+39

-Meanwhile, the pool of imams and madrassa students involved either directly or indirectly in this armed conflict increases from ten to 23 when adding the 13 imams arrested in Kosovo and Albania for inspiring or recruiting jihadists.
-Albanian authorities reportedly possess strong evidence that a ring operated by two imams in the suburbs of Tirana is responsible for recruiting 70 fighters.
+Meanwhile, the pool of imams and madrassa students involved either directly or indirectly in this armed conflict increases from ten to 23 when including the 13 imams arrested in Kosovo and Albania for inspiring or recruiting jihadists.
+40 Albanian authorities reportedly possess strong evidence that a ring operated by two imams in the suburbs of Tirana is responsible for recruiting 70 fighters.
+41

 Not surprisingly, due to a tradition of close-knit families among ethnic Albanians, a third cluster of fighters is connected to each other mainly through kinship ties.
 There are at least eight cases in which a small group of fighters related to each other (e.g., brother or cousins) traveled to the Middle East, for a total of 20 known fighters.
 In five of these cases, the fighters originate from Kosovo.
-This is in line with a similar trend observed among fighters from other countries such as France and Britain.42
+This is in line with a similar trend observed among fighters from other countries such as France and the United Kingdom.42